Irish Air Corps: After the Cold War and into the 21st century

 The two maritime patrol Beechcraft were unsuitable for flying in long periods in a salty atmosphere and were replaced by two CASA CN235-100MP Persuader which arrived in 1994.
 These were upgraded in 2006/2007 by EADS CASA to the FITS Persuader standard with enhanced radar, forward looking infrared equipment and a new electronic and avionics suite.
-In 2019, the government ordered two Airbus C295 maritime patrol aircraft which arrived in 2023 to replace the CN235.
+In 2019, the government ordered two Airbus C295 maritime patrol aircraft (#284, #285) which arrived in 2023 to replace the CN235.

 In the 1990s the Air Corps gained a new role with the formation of the Garda Air Support Unit (GASU) in 1997.
 The unit was initially equipped with one Britten-Norman Defender 4000 (#254), and one Eurocopter AS.355N Ecureil (#255).
 Operational control of the aircraft remains with the Department of Justice, Equality, and Law Reform, while the Air Corps provide pilots and technicians to fly and maintain the aircraft.
 The AS.355N was supplemented by a Eurocopter EC135 T2 (#256) in 2003, and replaced by a second EC135 T2 (#272) which arrived in January 2008.
+In December 2025, the Britten-Norman was replaced by a DHC-6 Twin Otter (#288).

 During the 1990s and 2000s, the Air Corps gradually lost its search and rescue (SAR) role.
 In 1990, an inquiry chaired by retired Garda Commissioner Eamonn Doherty into Ireland's air sea rescue recommended transferring this service from the Air Corps to a new emergency service, and the stationing of rescue helicopters at regional airports instead of a centralised service.
 The government accepted the recommendations and established the Irish Marine Emergency Service (IMES), now the Irish Coast Guard in 1991.
 Irish Helicopters operated the first privatised SAR helicopter, a Sikorsky S-61N, from Shannon in 1991.
 This service was later taken over by Bond Helicopters (now CHC Helicopter) in 1997 who also won the Dublin contract in 1999.

-On 2 July 1999, Captains Dave O'Flaherty and Mick Baker, Sergeant Pat Mooney and Corporal Niall Byrne were tragically killed when their Dauphin (#248) crashed into sand dunes at Tramore Beach, County Waterford.
+On 2 July 1999, Captains Dave O'Flaherty and Mick Baker, Sergeant Pat Mooney and Corporal Niall Byrne were killed when their Dauphin (#248) crashed into sand dunes at Tramore Beach, County Waterford.
 The crash only emphasised the limits of the Air Corps SAR helicopters, as the Alouette was only available during daylight hours and the Dauphin was small and had a short range.
 Both needed replacement by medium-sized helicopters.

 In 2002, CHC took over the Waterford SAR contract, leaving the Air Corps with only the north-east contract.
 While a S-61 was leased to train crews, pending a tender to purchase up to five medium helicopters, two of which would be SAR helicopters, the contract was cancelled and CHC took over the north-east contract based in Sligo, leaving the Air Corps without a SAR role.